ndomah1/Kaggle-Learn/README.md

-# Kaggle-Learn
+# Kaggle Learn
-This repo contains all the scripts I worked on from Kaggle Learn
+This repo contains all the scripts I worked on from [Kaggle Learn](https://www.kaggle.com/learn).

 ## Table of Contents

 ## Phase 1: Foundation in Programming & Data Handling
 1. Intro to Programming